 “These vaccine manufacturers, when they’ve recruited participants, they’re thinking about diversity,” said Dr. Fryhofer.
 “They’re including people with different ethnicities and different geographies.
 They also include both older and younger people as well as those with underlying medical conditions.”

 The AMA has developed frequently-asked-questions documents on COVID-19 vaccination covering safety, allocation and distribution, administration and more.
-There are two FAQs, one designed to answer patients’ questions, and another to address physicians’ COVID-19 vaccine questions.
+There are two FAQs, one designed to answer patients’ questions (PDF), and another to address physicians’ COVID-19 vaccine questions (PDF).